Accelerate your Ethernet success

 Building a network starts with switches.

-The right switch network helps develop a next-gen infrastructure that delivers the performance, automation and analytics required to support newer technologies and future business needs.
+The right network of switches help develop a next-gen infrastructure that delivers the performance, automation and analytics required to support newer technologies and future business needs.

 Switches connect multiple devices (computers, printers, servers) on the same network within a building or campus.
-A switch enables connected devices to share information and talk to each other.
+They enable connected devices to share information and talk to each other.
 Building a network isn’t possible without switches to tie devices together.
 Broad deployment options allow traditional, cloud managed, or full fabric-control mode–as well as a range of features, scales, port speeds, and interface types from 1G to 100G.

 An unmanaged network switch is designed so that you can simply plug them in and they work, no configuration required.
 Unmanaged switches are typically for basic connectivity.
 You’ll often see them used in home networks or wherever a few more ports are needed, such as at your desk, in a lab, or in a conference room.